Navel-IT/navel-collector-manager/README.md

 navel-scheduler
 ===============

-navel-scheduler's purpose is to get back datas from collectors at scheduled time then encode and push it through a broker to navel-storer.
+navel-scheduler's purpose is to get back data from collectors at scheduled time then encode and push it through a broker to navel-storer.

 It is build on top of `Mojolicious`, `AnyEvent` (with `EV` (interface to `libev`) backend) and `AnyEvent::Fork::RPC` and must work on all Linux platforms.